Yurghan/Personal-site/README.md

         text-align:

         //Other
-        Every other property I'm not able to put somewhere else.
+        Every other property I'm not able to put anywhere else.
-        For example - cursor, transform, animation.
+        For example - cursor, transform, animation etc.
     }

 ## Tested for: